 This is actually a tricky one and easy to overlook if you’re not working with an experienced developer.
 By developing the backend and frontend of the app in parallel, in modules, you’re ensuring their compatibility and being more efficient at catching bugs.

-Choosing the Righ App Plaform for Your Target Market (web vs. Android vs. iOS, etc.)
+Building the App for the Right Target Market (web vs. Android vs. iOS)

-You may think that, because everyone you know uses an iPhone, an iOS app is the obvious choice.
+You may think that, because everyone uses an iPhone among those you know, an iOS app is the obvious choice.
 But not so fast.
 Let’s go back to accurate market validation.

 It’s important to know what devices your target audience uses most and their preferred way of using a product.
 It could be an iOS app, sure.
 But, if you look at the worldwide population, 72.18% use Android devices.